 Store Card Debt

-Popular for those looking to control unmanageable sums, it freezes interest and creates a repayment plan over a set period.
-As the agreement is legally-binding, all parties need to agree to the terms of the IVA – that includes creditors.
+We know what it feels like to struggle with unmanageable debts.
+Fortunately, this agreement freezes interest, stops legal action, and creates a repayment plan over a set period.
+As the agreement is legally-binding, all parties need to adhere to the terms of the IVA – that includes creditors.

 For the IVA to work, it has to have legal authority and must therefore be set up by a qualified insolvency practitioner.
 This individual works alongside you to create an initial proposal.
 This, in turn, is sent to your creditors for approval.